f1rpo/Civ4EuroWorld/readme.txt

 Further material:
 * The Java program that I've used for generating the WBSave file.
 * A screenshot from an all-AI game on the half-finished map.
+(Since then, India has been added.)